M-o-a-T/moat-victron/README.md

 This repository attempts to establish a modern framework for talking to Victron Energy products, mainly via Dbus.

+Also included:

+* a modular program to control the charger/inverter.

+* a status monitor that emits a single line with the salient facts, every second.

+* a couple of patches that this author thinks are particularly helpful.

+* Integration with

 ## Rationale

 The original Victron code uses synchronous Python and manages its tasks et al. with GLib.
-Its documentation warns in multiple places that GLib likes to swallow errors and might leaves the system in an inconsistent state; it even includes a helper that, on error, directly kills the program, circumventing the SystemExit exception Python normally uses for this.
+Its documentation warns in multiple places that GLib likes to swallow errors and might leave the system in an inconsistent state; it even includes a helper that, on error, directly kills the program, circumventing the SystemExit exception Python normally uses for this.